Radhe Mohan: Career

 During the 1970s, Mohan developed computer-aided systems for automated dosimetry and record-and-verify systems.
 Subsequently, in the 1980s and 1990s, he was a leader in researching newer methods of radiation treatments such as 3-D conformal radiation therapy, intensity modulation radiation therapy, and in the 2000s, proton therapy.
 His research activities include intensity-modulated radiotherapy, Monte Carlo techniques and image-guided radiotherapy.
-Dr. Mohan is the author or co-author of nearly 200 papers, book chapters and publications in proceedings of conferences.
+Dr. Mohan is the author or co-author of over 600 papers, book chapters and publications in proceedings of conferences.
 He has been the principal investigator, co-PI or co-investigator on numerous grants from the National Cancer Institute and research projects sponsored by industry.

-Mohan was the Chairman of the Department of Radiation Physics at The University of Texas MD Anderson Cancer Center and is currently a principal investigator at MD Anderson researching the optimization of proton therapy.
+Mohan was the chairman of the Department of Radiation Physics at The University of Texas MD Anderson Cancer Center and is currently a principal investigator at MD Anderson researching the optimization of proton therapy.

 In 1983, Mohan was part of the team at the computer services department of Memorial Sloan Kettering Cancer Center which helped the F.B.I. track down one of the earliest groups of computer hackers, The 414s.